Ericproof/techscrum_fe/README.md

 ### Deployment

-To able to deploy this to the server you would need to run the following commands, which it will create an dist folder, you would need to update that to the server
+To able to deploy this to the server you would need to run the following commands, which it will create an build folder, you would need to update that to the server

 - npm run build